Understanding the balance sheet for small businesses

 What do you need to understand?
 Just like how it is important to collect cash as quickly as possible from your customers, it’s also important to not pay your suppliers too soon.

 If they’ve given you seven days to pay, use the cash in your business for those seven days for other more important tasks and only pay once your invoice is due.
-The key to optimizing the timing of receiving and paying cash is to maintain an organized billing and payments process.
+The key to optimizing the timing of receiving and paying cash is to maintain an organized.

 Current liabilities: Bank loan